asarainbarton/Hide_Data_in_Photos/README.md

 ## Usage

-After installing all required components, modify the main.py file to include the path to the file or folder that you wish to hide (under variable name 'path_to_data_you_want_hidden').
+After installing all required components, paste whatever data you want hidden into the folder titled, 'Data_To_Hide'.
+This is by default.
+Otherwise, feel free to modify the main.py file to include the path to the file or folder that you wish to hide (under variable name 'path_to_data_you_want_hidden').
 Next, add one or multiple png images inside of the 'Input_Photos' folder.
 Depending on the size of the data you are trying to hide, you may need more than one photo to store all of the hidden data.

 To run the program, type in the command, 'python3 main.py' or 'python main.py' via terminal in the project's root directory.